-VII.
-Automatic Train Protection/Control is advisable for Semi High-Speed (SHS) Routes to avoid unwanted nasty and bad Mishaps
+VIII.
+Automatic Train Protection/Control is advisable for Semi High-Speed (SHS) Routes to avoid unwanted nasty and bad Mishaps - Safety Issues -:

-- Safety Issues - In the recent global history of High-Speed (HS) and Semi High-Speed (SHS) Trains there had been four fatal and nasty derailment disasters.
+In the recent global history of High-Speed (HS) and Semi High-Speed (SHS) Trains there had been four fatal and nasty derailment disasters.
 All four accidents occurred at a transition from straight (tangent) to curved track.
 In all four incidents the Automatic Train Protection/Control had been either switched off or not yet installed, and the trains entered the curves too fast:

-2013 Santiago de Compostela, Spain, HS fatal Train Disaster
+2013 Santiago de Compostela, Spain HS Desaster

-2015 Philadelphia, USA, Amtrak SHS fatal Train Disaster
+2015 Philadelphia, USA, Amtrak SHS Train-Disaster; source: Bryan Woolston, Dail Mail

-2015 Eckersheim, Alsace-France, TGV HS fatal Train Disaster
+2015 Eckersheim, Alsace-France, TGV, HS Derailment